Computational & Systems Biology 2022-23

 Any three of the following courses:

 - BIOL_SCI 323-0 Bioinformatics: Sequence & Structure Analysis - Use of informational and modeling techniques to explore evolutionary and other problems related to the genome.
-Prerequisites: BIOL_SCI 241-0, BIOL_SCI 301-0, or BIOL_SCI 308-0.
+Prerequisite: Students must have taken BIOL_SCI 241 or BIOL_SCI 301 in order to register for this class.

-- BIOL_SCI 337-0 Biostatistics - Highly interactive course focused on analysis of ecological data and independent projects using the opensource software program R. Prerequisite: BIOL_SCI 215 or ENVR SCI 202, a course in statistics.
+- BIOL_SCI 337-0 Biostatistics - Highly interactive course focused on analysis of ecological data and independent projects using the opensource software program R. Prerequisite: Students must have completed BIOL_SCI 203-0 or BIOL_SCI 215-0 or ENVR_SCI 202-0 to register for this course.

 - BIOL_SCI 354-0 Quantitative Analysis in Biology - Each module (of which there will be five or six) will end with analysis of a data set acquired from the authors of the studies, with re-analysis and re-plotting of a central result therefrom.
 En route to this, the course covers the mathematics, physics, and statistics required to produce the plots.
 The landmark papers include studies in gene regulation, developmental biology, gene sequencing, etc. There will also be aspects of coding, image analysis, random genetic processes, gene expression, cell adaptation, the cell cycle, developmental morphogens, and phylogenomics.
-Prerequisites: BIOL SCI 215 and 219, and PHYSICS 130-2 or 135-2; or, permission of instructor.
+Prerequisite: Students must have completed BIOL_SCI 201-0 or BIOL_SCI 215-0, and BIOL_SCI 202-0 or BIOL_SCI 219-0 to register for this course, or permission of instructor.

 - BIOL_SCI 359-0 Quantitative Experimentation in Biology - This course is taught as four modules, in which students replicate experiments from some of the landmark papers in the history of quantitative biology.
 Groups of students will work together and learn how to perform experiments in a wet lab setting, perform live imaging, conduct sequencing-based studies, analyze their own data, and present results in a professional manner.
-Prerequisites: BIOL SCI 354, or permission of instructor.
+Prerequisite: Students must have completed BIOL_SCI 201-0 or BIOL_SCI 215-0, and BIOL_SCI 202-0 or BIOL_SCI 219-0, or BIOL_SCI 354-0 to register for this course, or permission of instructor.

 - Chem_Eng_379-0 Computational Biology - Introduction to the development and application of data-analytical and theoretical methods, mathematical modeling, and computational simulation techniques to the study of biological systems.